 A common issue arises when founders are overly focused on building the solution they envision, rather than addressing the problem at hand.

-Ignoring user feedback leads to creating a product that fails to resonate with your audience.
-This results in low adoption, and minimal traction, and it won’t take long for your startup to hit a dead end.
+Ignoring user feedback leads to building an mvp that fails to resonate with your audience.
+This results in low adoption and minimal traction, and it won’t take long for your startup to hit a dead end.

-Always keep in mind the primary goal of building an MVP – to determine if your solution effectively addresses your users’ problems.
+Always keep in mind that the primary goal of building an MVP is to determine if your solution effectively addresses your users’ problems.

 The only way to truly understand if your MVP works is by actively listening to the feedback from those using it.

-Before investing months of effort into product development, the first step is to determine whether the product is truly worth creating.
+Before investing months of effort into building an mvp, the first step is to determine whether the product is truly worth creating.
 Once a business identifies the pain point on which they plan to build their startup, they should consider the following questions:

 Who is the target audience?